girlscript/winter-of-contributing/Web_Development/FrontEnd/CSS Selectors and Pseudo Selector/readme.md

 ### Pseudo-class selectors:

 A CSS pseudo-class is a keyword added to a selector that specifies a special state of the selected element(s).
-For example, :hover can be used to change a button's color when the user's pointer hovers over it.

 ######